Mold Remediation Procedures

 Limited: Disposable paper overalls may be used.

 Full: Mold-impervious disposable head and foot coverings, and a body suit made of a breathable material, such as TYVEK, should be used.
-All gaps, like those around ankles and wrists, ought to be sealed (many remediators use duct tape to seal clothing).
+All gaps, like those around ankles and wrists, ought to be sealed with duct tape.